plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Get a date type name
+Get a name of a date type

 ##### <strong>Parameters</strong>